mqharris/data534_project_log/daily_log.md

 ### Tuesday Febuary 9th 2011
 Working on cleaning up the documentaion with https://github.com/WraySmith/caRecall/pull/34/files.
 Working adding examples and fixing typos.
 This is an important piece if we want to have our project hosted on CRAN.

+### Wednesday Febuary 10th 2011
+Continued working on roxygen documentation https://github.com/WraySmith/caRecall/pull/34/files.
+I am adding a details section so the doc's pdf will be top quality.
+Added a spell check package also for automated proofreading.